Guardians vs. Braves Player Props Betting Odds

 Kwan Stats

-- Kwan enters this matchup looking to extend his four-game hit streak.
-During his last five outings he is batting .364 with two doubles and three walks.
+- Kwan has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .417 with two doubles, two walks and an RBI.

 Kwan Recent Games